evasquez25/CS50-Final-Project/project/README.md

 In the New Tool Page, users will be able to create category allocations based on percentages out of 100%.
-For example, if a user has three categories (Savings, Flexible, and College), then they can choose to allocate 50% of any amount to college, 30% to savings, and 20% to flexible.
+For example, if a user has three categories (Savings, Flexible, and College for example), then they can choose to allocate 50% of any amount to college, 30% to savings, and 20% to flexible.
 The user can then go to the Distribution Tool website to input any amount they want to